 Creating & Maintaining a Relaxed Culture for Remote Teams

-There are, however, negatives that may arise with leading distributed teams.
-Since you are not interacting face-to-face with the team on a daily basis, it can be easy to just do your work, and not focus on team-building.
+There are, however, significant challenges that may arise with leading distributed teams.
+Since you are not interacting face-to-face with the team on a daily basis, it can be easy to just focus on deliverables and overlook the crucial aspect of team-building.
+According to Gallup's workplace research, remote employees who feel disconnected from their team are 21% less productive than those with strong team relationships.
 Creating a relaxed, water cooler culture with your remote employees is essential to your success.
-In one of our previous posts, we gave you "10 Quick Tips on Leading A Remote Team".
+In one of our previous posts, we gave you " 10 Quick Tips on Leading A Remote Team".

-Now let's look at what you can do to create that water cooler culture among all of your remote team members.
+Now let's look at what you can do to create that water cooler culture among all of your remote team members, backed by industry best practices and proven methodologies.

 On-Boarding New Employees